-Step 6: Warm honey and spread on top of risen loaf and sprinkle with oats.
+Warm honey and spread on top of the risen loaf and sprinkle with oats.

 Homemade honey oat bread, like any homemade bread does not have preservatives so it will not stay fresh long.
 If you’re not going to eat it in three days, freeze it so that it doesn’t get stale.
 Otherwise, once it’s cooled, store it in an airtight bag on the counter.

-If you are cutting this into thin sandwich slices you could get about 16 slices but if like me, you want a thick slice of toast, you’ll probably only get 12 slices.
+If you are cutting this into thin sandwich slices you could get about 16 slices, if you want a thick slice of toast, you’ll probably only get 12 slices.